Comments on the MinebeaMitsumi Group CSR Report

 Mr. Keisuke Takegahara

 After graduation from Hitotsubashi University Faculty of Law, Mr. Takegahara joined the Japan Development Bank (now the Development Bank of Japan, Inc.) He assumed his present post following stints in the bank's Research Department, Policy Planning Department, its Representative Office in Frankfurt, and as general manager of Environmental Initiatives & Corporate Social Responsibility-Support Department.
-Mr. Takegahara is also a member of several councils, including the Japanese Ministry of the Environment's Environment Industry Market Size Research Committee and the Environment Growth Engine Study Council, along with the Cabinet Office's Future City Promotion Board and the Future City Assessment and Research Committee.
+Mr. Takegahara is also a member of several groups, including the Japanese Ministry of the Environment's "Working Group on Incorporating Issues Regarding Sustainability into Investment," "Environment Growth Engine Study Council," the Cabinet Office's "Working Group for Eco-Model City Project," and NEDO's Technical Committee.

 On Receiving a Third-party Opinion

 Mr. Takegahara has again provided us with valuable feedback on the Group's CSR promotion.
-We are honored that he has praised the progress of our overall CSR initiatives.

 The MinebeaMitsumi Group CSR Report 2018 contains special features that present information on the Group's activities in Japan and overseas including communications with the local community at the Mitsumi Electric Chitose Business Division, which was added to the Group as a result of the business integration with Mitsumi Electric, and our undertakings with strong local ties in Thailand and Cambodia.
 I am grateful for the high assessments of the practice of CSR and the spread of CSR principles among employees, particularly at overseas sites.

 In the Hot Topics section, the report also discusses products that can contribute to solving social issues such as the new SALIOT LED lighting devices.
 I am quite pleased that the connection between solving social issues and growth strategies was positively assessed.
 We will continue our efforts to solve social issues through products including environment-friendly products.